 - Timing is key.

-Everything in life comes down to timing.
-Review solicitation is no exception.
+When it comes to review solicitation, timing is everything.
 The optimal time to ask your customers for a review is the same day the sale is made and the purchase is still fresh in their minds.
 If you ask them for a review a couple of weeks later, they probably won’t be nearly as motivated.

 - Ask all of your customers for reviews.

 Don’t just send review requests to a cherry-picked group who you’re certain will give you positive reviews.
-First of all, this is against Google’s policies.
-This kind of “review gating” has been prohibited because review pages are meant to provide an authentic picture of how customers feel about your business.
+This kind of “review gating” has been prohibited by Google because review pages are meant to provide an authentic picture of how customers feel about your business.
+If you’re caught review gating, it can lead to a penalty in search rankings.

 - Send a direct link to your Google and Facebook profiles.